-For each of them, you'll always be in the same position.
-As in the planning scan, you'll need to have a full bladder.
+For each one, you'll always be in the same position.

-The technologists first make sure that everything is working properly from a technical standpoint.
+At each session, the technologists first make sure everything is working properly from a technical standpoint.
 After checking that you're in the right position, they leave the room.
 But an intercom and cameras keep you in touch with them.
 They can see and hear you, and you can talk to them.